 Pipe ends are usually in a plain or beveled form.
 Whereas, tubes generally come with coupling ends or special end finishes like irregular ends, special screw thread etc.

 Any further doubts on this topic?
 If you want to have more information or you want to share your opinion, contact us at .

-Please notice that you might be interested in the previous articles we have published:
+Please notice that you might be interested in the other technical articles we’ve published: